grafvonb/camunder/README.md

 # Camunder
-Camunder is a CLI Tool for Camunda 8
+Camunder is a CLI tool to interact with Camunda 8.